 Students seeking a degree at the college must earn a minimum of 15 credits from WMCC courses.
 At least eight semester hours of the courses taken to meet the minimum residency requirements shall be advanced courses in the student's major field of study or in appropriate advanced courses in related fields.
 Advanced courses are associate degree program courses listed in the first and second semesters of the second year, or in the second semester of the first year of one-year programs.
-Students seeking a professional certificate must complete a minimum of 9 credits or 25% of the credits, whichever is larger, required for the professional certificate from WMCC courses.
 For a certificate, students must complete at least 6 credits or 25% of the credits, whichever is larger, required for the certificate from WMCC courses.